The Honey Harvest

 Objective |

-The honey harvest is often experienced as the highlight of the season.
-But it is also the moment when hasty decisions — harvesting too early, mixing supers of uneven maturity, ignoring weather conditions — directly affect the quality of the final product and its long-term stability.
+The honey harvest is often experienced as the high point of the season.
+It is also the moment when hasty decisions — harvesting too early, mixing supers of uneven maturity, ignoring weather conditions — directly affect the quality of the final product and its long-term stability.

 Honey is a living, hygroscopic and sensitive product.
-Once extracted, it can no longer "ripen" further.
+Once extracted, it can no longer "ripen" any further.
 Fermentation, the main spoilage risk, depends directly on the water content at the time of harvest.
-Honey with too high a water content will ferment — however attractive it looks, however well capped it is, or however good the colony it came from.
+Honey that is too moist will ferment — no matter how attractive, how well capped or how good the colony it came from.

-This article accompanies the beekeeper from the super still on the hive to the sealed jar, ready to be sold or given away.
+This article follows the beekeeper from the super still on the hive all the way to the closed jar, ready to be sold or given away.

-1.2 Recognising maturity: three tools, one single objective
+1.2 Recognising ripeness: three tools, a single objective

 |

-Capping is the first indicator.
+Capping is the first signal.
 A frame whose cells are more than two-thirds capped generally contains ripe honey.
-But this is not an absolute guarantee: during a strong nectar flow, bees may cap honey that is still too moist if intake is very rapid.
+But this is not an absolute guarantee: during a strong nectar flow, bees may cap honey that is still too moist if the intake is very rapid.

 The shake test is a quick check on an uncapped frame.
 Hold the frame horizontally and give it a sharp downward movement.
-If drops of nectar escape, the water content is too high — do not harvest this frame.
-If nothing runs out, the honey is sufficiently thick.
+If droplets of nectar fly out, the water content is too high — do not harvest this frame.
+If nothing runs, the honey is sufficiently thick.

-The refractometer is the only instrument that directly measures water content.
-It must be calibrated before each use, and the measurement must be representative of the batch: take samples from several frames in the same super, not just from the best-looking ones.
-A single measurement on a single frame does not represent the entire super.
+The refractometer is the only tool that measures water content directly.
+It must be calibrated before each use, and the measurement must be representative of the load: take samples from several frames of the same super, not only from the nicest-looking ones.
+A single measurement on a single frame is not representative of the whole super.

 |